-The small customer withdraws from the contract by informing the retailer orally or in writing of the customer's intention to withdraw from the contract.
+The small customer withdraws from the contract or arrangement on the exempt person arrangement by informing the retailer orally or in writing of the customer's intention to withdraw from the contract or arrangement.

-(5) Rights and obligation to be set out in contract
+(5) Rights and obligations to be set out in contract

-A retailer must include in each market retail contract it enters into with a small customer express provisions setting out the rights and obligations provided for by this clause.
+A retailer must include in each market retail contract or exempt person arrangement it enters into with a small customer express provisions setting out the rights and obligations provided for by this clause.